 A sign permit allows you to install, alter, or retrofit lighting for any sign that has an area larger than 5 square feet or is connected to an electrical power source, including outline and border tube lighting.
 A sign permit also allows you to install or alter an awning, including re-covering an existing awning with a new material or changing or adding a business name on an existing awning.
 We will issue your sign permit after we review your application and plans, and confirm your plans meet the City’s code requirements.

 We have two types of sign permit applications, one for on-premises signs and one for off-premises advertising signs (billboards).
 On-premises signs are used at the business location to identify the business's name, goods, and services available at that business.
 On-premises signs can also be used for non-commercial messages.
 Most new sign permits are for on-premises signs.
 Off-premises signs are billboard signs advertising products that are not related to a specific business location.
 Billboard registrations need to be renewed every year and are limited to existing registration numbers.

 If your sign is connected to electrical power, an electrical permit is included with your sign permit when you complete the illumination information on the application.
 Electrical signs must be installed by a licensed electrical contractor, unless the sign is installed by the owner.

 We have a basic fee for signs that are up to 32 square feet.
 We charge an additional amount for each increment of 10 square foot over the first 32 square feet.
 Our fees for awnings, border tube, and outline lighting are based on the total value of the sign project, including all labor and materials.
-We will add electrical fees to your permit fee for electrically operated or illuminated signs.
+We add electrical fees to your permit for electrically operated or illuminated signs.
 Our fees may change annually and can be found in the current Fee Subtitle.

 Get your property information.
 Find property information to help you plan your project, including locating existing structures and signs, lot lines, public rights-of-way, and preferred sign locations.